DmanDuncan/custom-date-picker/README.md

 Clone the repository:
 Bash

 git clone https://github.com/DmanDuncan/custom-date-picker

 Use code with caution.

 Install dependencies:

 or

 Bash

 cd custom-date-picker

 npm install
-Use code with caution.

 Run the project:

 Bash

 npm run dev
-Use code with caution.

 This will typically start the server on http://localhost:3000 (or a port specified in your code).
 You can access the application by opening this URL in your browser.

 Usage